 How File Integrity Monitoring Works

-If a difference is detected between the state and baseline, this is registered as a change and an alert can be generated.
+If a difference is detected between the state and baseline, this is registered as a change and an alert can be generated or a workflow process can be kicked off to determine if the change was good or bad.
 If your FIM has advanced situational intelligence, your alert will also include human-readable insight on the specifics of changes.

 Three Primary Components of FIM:

-- Agents: These technical components measure your hardware and applications and send data back to your database for comparison.
+- Agents: These technical components measure the state of systems and devices for change and upload that information to the database for comparison and analysis.

 Other Elements of File Integrity Monitoring Tools